TAMATLT/TAMATLT-E2EE_Ep17/README.md

 If you do not know much about lua programming here is what you do:

-- In any computer in opencomputers go into OpenOS command line and type `edit <filenale.lua>`, where **<filename.lua>** is your script.
+- In any computer in opencomputers go into OpenOS and navigate to the #home directory
+- In the command line type `edit <filenale.lua>`, where **<filename.lua>** is your script.
 This opens script editor.
 - Minimize minecraft and switch to web brouser.
 - Open the *.lua script you want in this repository and copy its contents.
 - Go back to minecraft window, back to the editor and press middle mouse button, which will insert contents of .lua script into the editor
 - Press 'Ctrl + S' to save file inside OpenOS.
 - Press 'Ctrl + W' to close the editor and back to command line.
 - Run the script by typing `<filename>` without .lua part if your script name was <filenale.lua>.
 The you might need to type any arguments for the script like this `<filename> arg1 arg2`
-- Alternative route is to find out where you l
+- Alternative route is to find out where your game files are stored in your system and manipulate these files outside of minecraft (see **check.lua** section below)

 # Scripts in this repository